-delta initial or stationary distribution of length N, or matrix of dimension c(k,N) for k independent tracks, if trackID is provided computed by stationary\p.
+delta initial or stationary distribution of length N, or matrix of dimension $c(k,N)$ for k independent treatre if the eleTD is provided computed by stationary\p.

 This could e.g. be the periodically stationary distribution (for each track) as sion c(N,N,L), where L is the length of the cycle.